 You must hold a Certificate of Competency, issued by the bureau, before you can register as a Certified Elevator Technician.
-Only Certified Elevator Technicians are properly licensed and registered to construct, install, inspect, maintain or repair vertical conveyances in the State of Florida.
+Only Certified Elevator Technicians are properly licensed and registered to construct, install, maintain or repair vertical conveyances in the State of Florida.

-2. Professional Experience
+1. Education and Professional Experience

-Proof of four years experience constructing, maintaining, servicing, or repairing elevators or other conveyances regulated by the bureau.
+2. Proof of four years experience constructing, maintaining, servicing, or repairing elevators or other conveyances regulated by the bureau.